sprice36/BunkerlabsCapstone/README.md

 #### Admin Panel Login Page
 On the Admin Panel Login Page, the admin must enter a valid username and password to be granted access to the Admin Home Panel.
-Once valided, the Admin can access the necessary pages to edit or delete company data.
+Once validated, the Admin can access the necessary pages to edit or delete company data.

 <img src="readme/Login.png">